This YC Summer batch features the largest group of African startups yet – TechCrunch

 ShipBlu (Egypt)

 When merchants start to grow their e-commerce businesses, it can be difficult to manage the end-to-end delivery and fulfilment needs.
-In Egypt, several platforms are already offering solutions to this ever-growing need, and ShipBlu is adding to that list.
+Several platforms are already offering solutions to this ever-growing need in Egypt, and ShipBlu is adding to that list.

 Founded by Ahmed ElKawass, Abdelrahman Hosny and Ali Nasser in 2020, ShipBlu claims to offer a full suite of delivery services for e-commerce merchants from overnight to delivery to five- to seven-day delivery.